Visperi/GlasnostBot/README.md

 ## Configuration

+Most of the bot behaviour can be controlled through configuration in `config.toml`.
+Discord command `reload` can be used to reload the configuration at runtime.
+Bot restart is required only when changing API tokens.

 #### Credentials

 Remember to keep the tokens safe and never make them public.
 Anyone with the tokens has access to your bots.

+Changing bot credentials require a complete restart for the bot.

 |  variable  | value type | function           |
 |:----------:|:----------:|--------------------|